SHoogland/shoogland-com/docs/2021/02-04-automating-your-infrastructure-with-terraform.md

 Using my ghcr.io/shoogland/shoogland-com image as an example which exposes one port (80) as the website I want to run.

 Commit this to your repository, wait a little bit while the action runs, the droplet gets provisioned, dns records are created, traefik provisions a certificate, and your good to go.
-Thats how I run this website at the time of writing (cant promise I won't figure out something new a week or month later).
+That's how I run this website at the time of writing (can't promise I won't figure out something new a week or month later).

 <disqus />